-There’s so much communication it’s overwhelming at times, but ultimately it’s our choice to have a phone (I remember life without them), and when and how we use them.
+There’s so much communication it’s overwhelming at times, but ultimately it’s our choice how much news we watch, and how many times we look at our phones.
+How different was life before mobiles?

 Whatever your situation, I wish you, your family and friends well.
 Please stay strong, and believe in yourself and your decisions.
 However changed life will be, the end to lockdown will come (and we’ve a long list of things lined up to look forward to when it does).

 I’d love to hear your feedback about Life in Lockdown, your top tips, and what you’ve been enjoying most.